 The Allen Campus team takes student advising very seriously and we pride ourselves on the one-on-one advising services we offer to students.
-All academic advising is conducted by the Campus Director, Noah Cano.
+All academic advising is conducted by the Academic Coordinator, Monica Hernandez.
 When you make an appointment for advising, we first discuss what your goals are for college and beyond and try to match you with a degree that will help you to achieve those goals.
 We will then follow up every semester with an updated degree plan to help you stay on track to complete your degree at FPC and transition into a Bachelor's degree at a four-year college or university, if desired.
 We pride ourselves on our customer service and will even help you with your college plans after FPC by helping match you with a program and college or university that best fits your needs.
-At the Allen Campus, we take our motto: RIGHT FOR YOU.
-RIGHT HERE.
-RIGHT FROM THE START, very seriously!
+At the Allen Campus, we take our motto: Start Here.
+Go Anywhere., very seriously!

 Call 806-648-1450 to set up an advising appointment today.

 The Student Resource Center provides students a place to: